Rank Your Brand

 2. Citability Engineering

 Not all content is equally quotable by an AI.
 GEO-optimized content is structured so AI models can extract clear, confident answers.
 This means using precise definitions, factual claims with attributions, structured data (schema.org), and a writing style that's direct — not hedged, not vague.
-The AI needs to be able to cite you without risk of embarrassment.

 3. Conversational Alignment

 Buyers ask AI systems questions in natural language, not keyword strings.
 GEO requires mapping your content to the actual questions your buyers ask — in full sentences, with the context that surrounds a real conversation.
-This is closer to FAQ optimization than traditional keyword stuffing.

 Measuring Your GEO Performance